ismahahmed/Learning-Julia-Programming/5_Structs.md

 end
 ```

-# Instanciating Structs and Calling Functions
+#  Instantiate Structs and Calling Functions

 Below, we are instanciating 2 Person objects.
 Object p1, has the name "Sam" and an age of 14. `p1.name` returns the name Sam and `p1.age` returns the age.
 The same goes for p2, our second Person object.
 We call a function by: `functionName(object)`.